 Search or Browse

-The database has been revised to provide a single search facility.
-You can now search for a person by name and (approximate) date of death and the result will show what records are available for that person.
+You can search for a person by name and (approximate) date of death and the result will show what records are available for that person.
 Such records include burial register details (if any) and memorial inscriptions in the churchyard or columbarium (if any).
 In some cases additional notes or comments have been added for clarification.
 When searching for a memorial, it may be helpful to take note of inscriptions on memorials nearby.
 Use the Churchyard plans to find the plot numbers round about, then use the Browse facilty for a list of inscriptions.
 Memorials in the Columbarium can be browsed by zone.

-If you have problems with the new search facility, please contact email@example.com
+If you have problems with the search facility, please contact email@example.com